-2.7.
+2.8.
 Confidentiality of Records

 AIMS K12 will adhere to all procedures related to confidentiality and privacy of records.
-In the event that a child enters AIMS K12 upon transfer from an existing district school, the child's cumulative records will be requested from the respective district.
+In the event that a child transfers from an alternate school to AIMS K12 district, the child's cumulative records will be requested from the respective district.
 Upon exit from AIMS K12, the child's cumulative records will be forwarded upon request.

-2.8.
+2.9.
 Off-Campus Lunch Policy